KleinPan/One/README.md

 ## Tools

-We use these awesome tools to build and develop MahApps.Metro.
+We use these awesome tools to build and develop One.

 <div>
   <a href="https://www.jetbrains.com/resharper/">